 - Aggressively build an email list for your newsletter.
 If you decide to turn your blog into a business, the people most likely to buy your products are your newsletter subscribers.
 One way to build this list is to offer people something for free via email when they visit your page.
 This could be a worksheet or a short course.
 When you send this, ask them to subscribe to your newsletter.
 You can offer exclusive content and specials to these subscribers as well as testimonials from satisfied customers.
 Mailchimp is a good option for everybody.
 As they say: ‘Our features and integrations allow you to send marketing emails, automated messages, and targeted campaigns.
 And our detailed reports help you keep improving over time.’

 What do you think will be important for bloggers in 2016?

-If you want to learn how to blog and write for social media, join us for The Social Brand, our social media workshop.
+If you want to learn how to blog and write for social media, join us for The Complete Blogging & Social Media Course.

 If you enjoyed this post, read: